Jul 30, 2020

 VPCs are ideal for applications with variable resource requirements and organizations seeking to reduce time spent maintaining infrastructure without sacrificing control of your virtual machines, compliance, and elasticity.
 They provide a customized landscape of users, groups, computing resources and a virtual network that you define.
 Different organizations or users of VPC resources do not have access to the underlying hypervisor for customization or monitoring plugin installation.

 VPCs are pre-designed for smaller to medium workloads and provide management and monitoring tools.
-They allow for very fast application deployment because the highly available compute, security, storage and hypervisors are already deployed and ready for your workload.
+They allow for fast application deployment because the highly available compute, security, storage, and hypervisors are already deployed and ready for your workload.

 VPC use cases: